 Proven oil reserves: 142.60 billion barrels

 Iraq also has some of the biggest world oil reserves, even though it, like many of its Middle Eastern neighbors, has been devastated by war and political instability over recent decades.
 These conflicts have resulted in an extremely poor and imbalanced economy.
 Iraq is heavily dependent on oil revenue, to a much greater extent than most OPEC members.
-So far, crude oil has accounted for 95% of Iraq’s $60.8 billion in exports in 2019.
+Crude oil accounted for 95% of Iraq’s $60.8 billion in exports in 2019.
 On the upside, it has reserves of 142,600 million barrels of oil reserves, and its oil production has climbed to 4.5 million BPD.
 This has helped stabilize Iraq, in spite of its antiquated oil-extraction methods.